vrothberg/vgrep/README.md

 Source Line  Content".
 The index can later be used to open a specific location in an editor.  vgrep caches the results of the last call, so that you can re-open your previous results by simply calling **vgrep** without arguments.
+Add **'--word-regexp'** if you want to match the pattern 'FOO' only at word boundaries (e.g., to avoid substring matches).

 ![](https://github.com/vrothberg/vgrep/blob/master/screenshots/grep_example.png)